 Written by Randi Fine

-Life is a journey, a path we take to self discovery and higher learning.
+Life is a journey, a path we take to self discovery and higher learning, living moment to moment.
 Our dreams, wishes, and goals place us on this path and keep us moving forward.
 Everyone embraces their journey differently.
 Some set goals and aggressively beeline towards them.
 Some take a more passive approach; hope, dream, pray, or simply wait.
 Either way, most healthy minded adults continue to look toward a more promising future.

 To many of us what we have today never seems as satisfying as what we think we will have somewhere down the road when we reach our destination, the place where life will be all we have planned for or dreamed of.
 Seeing our lives from the point of one destination to another means basing our ultimate happiness, fulfillment and contentment on an end result.
 What happens when we reach our destination?
 How long will we continue to feel elated with our accomplishment?
 It will not be long before the happiness of reaching that goal fades and another fulfillment fix is needed.